 Over the years, cooking has become quite a passion for me and I’ve become a bit of an accidental expert on cookware in the process.
 Nothing feels better than working on creating a meal for your family and then having them melt after taking their first bite.
 I have so many memories of my Mom in the kitchen working on creating all kinds of tasty combinations for the family.
 She is a fearless cook and I’ve inherited her spunky way of cooking.
 No recipe is too daunting & no ingredient is too hard to find (thanks to the internet.)
-Frankly, most of the time we fly without wires and makeup the recipe as we go.
-We love to experiment and play around with with tasty ingredients and come up with something new and exciting.
+Frankly, most of the time we fly without wires and make up the recipe as we go.
+We love to experiment and play around with tasty ingredients and come up with something new and exciting.

 The thing is, a cook is only as good as their cookware!
-Over the years, I have found some great tips to finding great cookware.
-Nothing is going to turn out right when using pots and pans that aren’t truly meant to standup to the rigors of the kitchen.
+Over the years, I have found some great tips for finding great cookware.
+Nothing is going to turn out right when using pots and pans that aren’t truly meant to stand up to the rigors of the kitchen.
 I remember my first set of cookware and how light it was.
 I could barely stir anything without holding on for dear life, in fear that the pot was going to go flying off the stove.
 I would constantly burn dishes because my cookware was about at sturdy as a foil pan.
 It didn’t conduct heat well and all around it was horrible.
 After doing some research and going through all kinds of trial and error, I have found the key to finding a good pot, pan, skillet or bakeware.
 When it comes to cookware here are a few things I try to keep in mind.

 - Don’t be stingy!
 You don’t need to buy the most expensive pot or pan but, you do get what you pay for.
 Cookware is an investment.
 You want these items to last for years and not have to replace them time after time.